docodon/OJUDGE/README.md

 PLEASE SEE :

 SINCE IDEONE API is used in this project :
-One needs to have ideone username and ideone api password . ( Its free , once you having account at :  http://ideone.com/)
+One needs to have ideone username and ideone api password . ( Its free , once you have account at :  http://ideone.com/)

 And PUT YOUR CREDENTIALS AT /contest/views.py line 85 and 86 .